-These qualifying representatives work off a targeted list of potential prospects to develop new sales opportunities from cold or inactive accounts.
+These qualifying sales roles are representatives work off a targeted list of potential prospects to develop new sales opportunities from cold or inactive accounts.
 They spend their time researching prospective companies, identifying leads within these accounts, contacting these leads, and qualifying them.
 When communicating with these leads, personalization really improves results.
 They are often known by the following names:

 ADR – Account Development Rep

 Sales closers are quota-carrying reps who receive hot prospects from lead qualification reps and work them until they close the deal.
 It is often recommended that closers stay in touch with new customers, after the close, throughout the setup and launch process to ensure a smooth transition.

 AE – Account Executive (a.k.a. closer or salesperson)